Prathameshshenoy/Git-Clone/README.md

 This project implements the core functionality of Git—reading, writing, and storing data—without using the official Git libraries.
 It interacts directly with the file system to manage the `.git` directory, binary object storage, SHA-1 hashing, and the Merkle DAG (Directed Acyclic Graph).

-The goal is **deep systems-level understanding**, not feature parity.

 ---

 ## Project Structure